 The Morehead Award is named for John Alfred Morehead, president of Roanoke College from 1903-1920.
 Morehead was a stalwart defender of academic freedom during a tempestuous controversy in the early 1900s and after leaving Roanoke College went on to a life of service in post-war Europe.
-As such, Morehead embodied the College's historic commitment to open-mindedness in academic pursuits and service to others.
+As such, Morehead embodied the College's historic commitment to open-mindedness in academic pursuits, integrity of convictions, and service to others.

 Up to three students applicants will receive this award each year, along with a $200 cash prize and an invitation to read their essays at fall Convocation, a ceremony that celebrates the beginning of the new academic year and for incoming students marks the beginning of their own journeys of personal growth and intellectual exploration at RC.

-- be current Roanoke College students enrolled in Fall 2014;
+- be current Roanoke College students who will be enrolled in Fall 2015;

 Send your essay as an e-mail attachment to firstname.lastname@example.org.